turingschool/lesson_plans/ruby_02-web_applications_with_ruby/scopes_callbacks_class_methods.markdown

   end
 end
 ```

+This refactor can be seen on the `refactor_controller` branch

 * Meet `before_save` and `after_create`
 * We just pull a TON of things out of the controller.